 We have recently supplied a range of components for a specialist microphone manufacturer which uses elements of vintage audio design in its contemporary sound equipment.

-Greater Manchester-based DPC is producing CNC-machined parts for the BMx2 Valkyr Blumlein stereo ribbon microphone which is made by Extinct Audio, based in York.
+From our Greater Manchester-based engineering hub, we have produced CNC-machined parts for the BMx2 Valkyr Blumlein stereo ribbon microphone which is made by Extinct Audio, based in York.

 Extinct Audio supplies clients across the UK, Europe and globally including pop, rock and classical musicians, orchestras, record producers and engineers.
 Customers include sound engineer Nigel Pepper, who works with rock bands Snow Patrol and Foals; Academy Award-winning engineer Shawn Murphy and Berlin-based neoclassical composer, producer and performer Nils Frahm.

-Oldham-based DPC has previously manufactured audio components for vinyl record turntables.
-However, this is the first time it has machined precision parts for microphones.
-It has made components for the Extinct Audio BMx2 Valkyr Blumlein, which is partly inspired by Danish microphones from the 1950s and 1960s.
+We have previously manufactured audio components for vinyl record turntables.
+However, this is the first time we’ve machined precision parts for microphones.
+We have made components for the Extinct Audio BMx2 Valkyr Blumlein, which is partly inspired by Danish microphones from the 1950s and 1960s.
 The design produces a distinct sound quality which is sought-after by performers across a range of genres.

 Simon Dawson, managing director of DPC, said: “All the components are machined by DPC in Oldham for assembly by the client in York.
 The microphone body is made from nickel-plated brass which has been ceramic bead-blasted to produce a satin finish.
 The microphone’s frame, which is set within the body, is made from nickel-plated steel with acetal plastic and aluminium components.